Your Prophecy implementation provides the initial and ongoing automation scripts required to keep your database refreshed from your business systems.

 A Prophecy script form works from top to bottom.
 Therefore, starting at the top, you (optionally) specify when to run the script - number 1 in the screenshot.
 (Normally a script runs automatically from Windows Task Scheduler or your Prophecy administrator runs it from the scripts screen shown in the screenshot.)

 Item number 2 in the screenshot creates a full database backup (checkpoint) prior to any changes being made by the script.
-The Prophecy Database Manager also supports full database restore, making the Prophecy administrator independent of IT in the event a restoration is required.
+Prophecy Management Studio also supports full database restore, making the Prophecy administrator independent of IT in the event a restoration is required.

 Item 3 in the screenshot is used at period end to increment the current period and forecast version.